mech/Notes/Design (Product)/UX.md

 ---
 > It's true, nothing lasts.
 But no matter.
 That's the nature of the design work we do. - [Marcos Weskamp's Flipboard](http://www.fastcompany.com/3017867/most-creative-people/how-flipboards-head-designer-grapples-with-the-webs-manic-pace-of-chang)

+---
+> Just executing - making things that actually live out the strategy and giving the higher ups a better choice to make.
+Make it and then iterate.
+"Show, don't tell".
+It's not enough to know the right answers, the real design challenge is in getting the organisation to adopt and implement and maintain good design. - [Design is the easy part...](http://www.disambiguity.com/design-is-the-easy-part/)

+---
+> Indifference towards people and the reality in which they live is actually the one and only cardinal sin in design - Dieter Rams

+---
+> But slowly, like ocean tides whittling away a rocky cliff, these additions add up until one day, your users see your site as cluttered.
+Then, some other app will come along that seems fresh and simple and tackles the same problem as your app.
+And at that point, it is already too late. - [Julie Zhuo](https://medium.com/the-year-of-the-looking-glass/6c975dede146)